lisaj5472/CSS-Snippet-Cheatsheet/README.md

 # CSS Snippet Cheat Sheet

 This project is a CSS Snippet Cheat Sheet developed as part of the University of Denver Coding Boot Camp.
 It serves as a handy reference for commonly used CSS snippets and techniques, facilitating quick access to essential code patterns for web development.
-Some of the code and design elements were provided by the University of Denver Coding Boot Camp educational team as part of the course curriculum.&#8203;:contentReference[oaicite:2]{index=2}
+Some of the code and design elements were provided by the University of Denver Coding Boot Camp educational team as part of the course.

 ## Table of Contents